Aliases for AICDA Gene

 External Ids for AICDA Gene

 This gene encodes a RNA-editing deaminase that is a member of the cytidine deaminase family.
 The protein is involved in somatic hypermutation, gene conversion, and class-switch recombination of immunoglobulin genes.
 Defects in this gene are the cause of autosomal recessive hyper-IgM immunodeficiency syndrome type 2 (HIGM2). [provided by RefSeq, Feb 2009]

 GeneCards Summary for AICDA Gene

 AICDA (Activation Induced Cytidine Deaminase) is a Protein Coding gene.
 Diseases associated with AICDA include Immunodeficiency With Hyper-Igm, Type 2 and Hyperimmunoglobulin Syndrome.
-Among its related pathways are IL4-mediated signaling events and Primary immunodeficiency.
+Among its related pathways are Primary immunodeficiency and IL4-mediated signaling events.
 GO annotations related to this gene include ubiquitin protein ligase binding and cytidine deaminase activity.
 An important paralog of this gene is APOBEC3G.

 UniProtKB/Swiss-Prot for AICDA Gene

 Single-stranded DNA-specific cytidine deaminase.
 Involved in somatic hypermutation (SHM), gene conversion, and class-switch recombination (CSR) in B-lymphocytes by deaminating C to U during transcription of Ig-variable (V) and Ig-switch (S) region DNA.
 Required for several crucial steps of B-cell terminal differentiation necessary for efficient antibody responses (PubMed:18722174, PubMed:21385873, PubMed:21518874, PubMed:27716525).
 May also play a role in the epigenetic regulation of gene expression by participating in DNA demethylation (PubMed:21496894).